 I wanted to do a vintage county fair theme for my son’s first birthday.
 I found an invite that I fell head over heels for and basically planned the entire event around it.
 Most of the elements of the party were DIY.
 I sewed all the bunting myself, my husband made the “petting zoo” from a wardrobe box, and the games were all DIY.

-Games included: a can toss made of left over formula containers covered in scrapbook paper, a bean bag toss made with baskets from the dollar store and bean bags I made with left over material, and a ducky match where children matched the colors on the bottom of rubber duckies.
+A can toss made of left over formula containers covered in scrapbook paper, a bean bag toss made with baskets from the dollar store and bean bags I made with left over material, and a ducky match where children matched the colors on the bottom of rubber duckies.

-Activities included: A “pony ride,” on a rocking horse, a hayride in a red wagon filled with hay, a ball pit, an art station, petting zoo barn, and a “water coral.”
+A “pony ride,” on a rocking horse, a hayride in a red wagon filled with hay, a ball pit, an art station, petting zoo barn, and a “water coral.”
 Lastly, we had a photobooth made with PVC pipe and a family heirloom quilt.

-The food: We served typical fair food — soft pretzels, corn dogs, popcorn, kettle corn, fruit, and veggies.
+We served typical fair food — soft pretzels, corn dogs, popcorn, kettle corn, fruit, and veggies.
 The deserts were a favorite though.
 The sweets hutch included: blueberry and peach mini, pies, churros, cotton candy, and caramel apple bites.
 For beverages we offered lemonade, adult lemonade, Coke, Pabst Blue Ribbon, and water.
 Instead of cake, Grayson ate blueberry pie!
 He loved every bite!

-Party Favors: Each child got to take a “goldfish” home with them as a prize, which was actually a plastic fish in bubble bath.
+Each child got to take a “goldfish” home with them as a prize, which was actually a plastic fish in bubble bath.